rqinix/TikTokLiveMCBE/README.md

 </div>

-<p align="center">TikTokLiveMCBE is a simple tool that connects your TikTok Live stream with your Minecraft.</p>
+<p align="center">TikTokLiveMCBE is a simple tool that connects your TikTok Live stream with your Minecraft BE/PE.</p>

+## Installation

+### Prerequisites

+Before you begin, ensure you have [Node.js](https://nodejs.org/) installed on your computer.
+If you're on an Android device, you can use Termux to run TikTokLiveMCBE.

-## Setup Tutorial on Termux
+#### Setup Tutorial on Termux

 Click the image below to watch the full setup tutorial on YouTube!